programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 ![HathiTrust full thumbnail view.](../images/extracting-illustrated-pages/parley-full-thumbnails.png)

-This lesson shows how complete these filtering and downloading steps for public-domain textual volumes held by HathiTrust (HT) and Internet Archive (IA), two of the largest digital libraries in the world.
+This lesson shows how complete these filtering and downloading steps for public-domain text volumes held by HathiTrust (HT) and Internet Archive (IA), two of the largest digital libraries in the world.
 It will be of interest to anyone who wants to create image corpora in order to learn about the history of illustration and the layout (*mise en page*) of books.
 Visual approaches to digital bibliography are becoming popular, following  the pioneering efforts of [EBBA](https://ebba.english.ucsb.edu/) and [AIDA](http://projectaida.org/).
 Recently completed or funded projects explore ways to [identify footnotes](http://culturalanalytics.org/2018/12/detecting-footnotes-in-32-million-pages-of-ecco/) and [track marginalia](http://www.ccs.neu.edu/home/dasmith/ichneumon-proposal.pdf), to give just two [examples](https://www.neh.gov/divisions/odh/grant-news/announcing-new-2017-odh-grant-awards).

 My own research tries to answer empirical questions about changes in the frequency and mode of illustration in nineteenth-century  medical and educational texts.
 This involves aggregating counts of pictures per book and trying to estimate what printing process was used to make those pictures.
 A more targeted use case for extracting picture pages might be the collation of illustrations across [different editions](https://www.cambridge.org/core/books/cambridge-companion-to-robinson-crusoe/iconic-crusoe-illustrations-and-images-of-robinson-crusoe/B83352C33FB1A9929A856FFA8E2D0CD0/core-reader) of the same book.
 Future work might profitably investigate the visual characteristics and *meaning* of the extracted pictures: their color, size, theme, genre, number of figures, and so on.